 What Are the Effects of Cyberbullying?

-Cyberbullying leaves a digital footprint and often leaves a record of the bullying.3 Along with being permanent, it can be persistent and hard to notice.1 There can be criminal charges and permanent damage to public records for school, college, or work.
+Cyberbullying leaves a digital footprint with a record of the bullying.4 There can be criminal charges and permanent damage to public records for school, college, or work.
 Online profiles may become deactivated or deleted entirely, losing any and all access to your followers, images, and content.
-Aside from direct effects of cyberbullying, there can be a major impact on someone’s mental health and physical health.
+Aside from direct effects of cyberbullying, there can be a major impact on someone’s mental and physical health.

 With any forms of abuse, cyberbullying can impact your mental health in a variety of ways.
 As with other forms of abuse, signs and symptoms should not be ignored.